Wisconsin Apprenticeship Application Checklist

 |---|---|---|---|---|

-| Carpenters Local 314 | Madison / Central WI | Year-round | Contact training center | Local · Training |
+| Carpenters Local 314 | Madison / Central WI | Year-round | Contact training center Best for: People who like building, framing, forms, and daily variety. |

-| Carpenters Local 344 | Milwaukee / SE WI | Year-round | Online / in-person | Local · Training |
+| Carpenters Local 344 | Milwaukee / SE WI | Year-round | Online / in-person Best for: SE WI applicants who want a direct path to jobsite work. |

 | Local | Area | Applications | Entry Path | Links |